Preserving natural ressources: Circular economy in the automotive industry

 Christophe Périllat

-In 2023, the Group has launched the 4R program: ROBUST DESIGN, REPAIR, REMANUFACTURING, RECLYCLE(D).
+In 2023, the Group has launched the 4R program: ROBUST DESIGN, REPAIR, REMANUFACTURING, RECLYCLE(D) in order to accelerate circular economy.
 This program aims to bring a change of mindset in design, operations and business.

 The circular economy from the design phase